 Getting Your Phone to Work

-The best way to make sure you can be reached while on vacation in Africa is to check in with your cell phone provider.
-Most larger companies like AT&T, Sprint, and Verizon have special international plans.
+The best way to make sure you can be reached while vacationing in Africa is to contact your cell phone provider in advance.
+Most larger companies (including AT&T, Sprint and Verizon) have special international plans.

-Don't forget to get an internet based e-mail account before you go, so you can easily receive and send e-mail from an internet connection anywhere in Africa.
+Top Tip: If you don't have one already, make sure to set up a web-based e-mail account before you go, so that you can easily receive and send messages from any internet connection in Africa.

 The Joy of Skype

 Assuming you can find an internet or 3G connection, Skype is the international traveler's best friend.
 You can use it to call other Skype accounts all over the world completely free of charge (and you can use the video feature to show off your tan or your enviable safari surrounds).
 If your friends or relatives don't have a Skype account, or if you need to get in touch urgently, you can even use Skype credit to call their cell phone or landline.
 Skype credit goes an amazingly long way, with long-distance calls costing just a few cents per minute.
 Make sure to sign up for an account and download the Skype app onto your smartphone or laptop ahead of time.

 If you're not able to connect to the internet using your own device and really need to send an e-mail, go to an internet café or ask whether you can log on to the computer at the front desk of your hotel.